Moodix/simple-restful-api-aws/README.md

 Please note that I separated data layer from logics of project.

 ## How to Run
+After configuring the CLI to use the credentials of the IAM user by `aws configure` command, do these steps:

 1. Clone the project to `/src `directory that Go uses for its workspaces.
 Use `cd simple-restful-api-aws` for navigating to project folder.